Virtual Therapy vs. In-Person Therapy

 Male patient having an online therapy session with his psychotherapist.
 The therapist is seen listening and taking notes on screen on the patient's digital tablet.
 Credit: Luis Alvarez / DigitalVision / Getty Images

-What Is Traditional Therapy?
+What Is Traditional In-Person Therapy?

 Pros of In-Person Therapy

-• Nonverbal communication: In-person sessions allow therapists to read nonverbal cues that support verbal communication.
+• Nonverbal Communication: In-person sessions allow therapists to read nonverbal cues that support verbal communication.
 Nonverbal information can help a therapist better understand your needs.

 However, nonverbal information is not completely lost in video format.
 Seeing a client's environment with video can also offer additional nonverbal insights, but a phone session would not have this advantage.

-• Neutral location: Sessions that take place in a therapist's office can provide a space away from your everyday life.
+• Neutral Location: Sessions that take place in a therapist's office can provide a space away from your everyday life.
 A location that feels neutral can increase your comfort when sharing private information.

-• Intensive support: Some mental health needs require direct, in-person therapeutic support.
+• Intensive Support: Some mental health needs require direct, in-person therapeutic support.
 Art, music, and play therapy can provide effective support when used in person.

 Cons of In-Person Therapy